Go directly to product information

 • now: volume discount: when purchasing two or more sachets in a refill bag:

-• two or more sachets at €14.50 per sachet of 1 gram, 5 or more sachets €13.75 each; your discount will be processed in the shopping cart
+• two or more sachets at €14.50 per 1 gram sachet, 5 or more sachets at €13.75 each; your discount will be applied in the shopping cart

 Gift wrapping